evanfrawley/idyll-lang.github.io/docs/components-npm.md

-# Installing components from NPM
+# Installing Components from NPM

 ## Overview